RobertWSaunders/rover/README.md

 ### Personal

-In my pursuit to learn Ruby I took this project on to practice my skills.
+I took this project on for fun and to help practice my Ruby skills.
 Please feel free to critique my code and offer support.
+Shout out to Fabio Gelsomini for giving me the inspiration for this project.